 It’s an exercise that also trains your body awareness, sharpens your nervous system, sharpens your feeling, and later on you’ll sharpen your sensitivity of your opponent’s chi and his strength and weakness just by touching his hand.
 It’s a training that enables a weaker or slower person to overcome a much stronger, faster opponent, by emphasizing on yielding and feeling.
 It’s very good for overall development of health.
 It uses the whole body: your mind, nervous system, as human beings are supposed to do.

 Q: What Special Classes are offered?

 A: Special classes, such as weapons forms, Tai Chi form improvement, meditation and Taoist philosophy, are offered periodically.
 Some, including weapons classes, require completion of the Tai Chi short form, while others, such as meditation or Taoist philosophy, are open to students at all levels, including beginners.
-Classes vary in length as well: 10 weeks for a form improvement class, 18 weeks for double-edge sword, 16 week for broad sword.
-These classes are typically taught when there is an interest and demand among the students.
-Look out for announcements of upcoming new classes on the Web site or inquire in the office.
-Advance registration is requested for these classes.
+Look for announcements of upcoming new classes on the Web site or inquire in the office.